qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## MHC class I
 MHC class I molecules are expressed in all nucleated cells and also in platelets—in essence all cells but red blood cells.
 It presents epitopes to killer T cells, also called cytotoxic T lymphocytes (CTLs).
 A CTL expresses CD8 receptors, in addition to T-cell receptors (TCR)s.
 When a CTL's CD8 receptor docks to a MHC class I molecule, if the CTL's TCR fits the epitope within the MHC class I molecule, the CTL triggers the cell to undergo programmed cell death by apoptosis.
 Thus, MHC class I helps mediate cellular immunity, a primary means to address intracellular pathogens, such as viruses and some bacteria, including bacterial L forms, bacterial genus Mycoplasma, and bacterial genus Rickettsia.
 In humans, MHC class I comprises HLA-A, HLA-B, and HLA-C molecules.

+## P5 and P7 adaptors
+Regardless of the library construction method, submitted libraries will consist of a sequence of interest flanked on either side by adapter constructs.
+On each end, these adapter constructs have flow cell binding sites, P5 and P7, which allow the library fragment to attach to the flow cell surface.

 ## Precision and Recall
 Precision is calculated by dividing the true positives by anything that was predicted as a positive.
 Recall (or True Positive Rate) is calculated by dividing the true positives by anything that should have been predicted as positive.